AngeClementAkazan/AngeClementAkazan/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on classification using crop satellite machine learning methods
+- 🔭 I’m currently working on Crop Classification with Machine Learning methods Using Farms Satellite Images
 - 🌱 I’m currently learning Machine Learning, Deep Learning, Data engineering, Frontend Development
 - 👯 I’m looking to collaborate on Machine Learning project
 - 🤔 I’m looking for help with HTML, CSS and JS